in conversation with: TOMMASO CARRARA

 When Tommaso Carrara is not in front of a computer working as a security engineer you will find him out shooting the streets of London.
 Tommaso is fascinated by how meaningful and mysterious the representation of the human body can be even within the simplicity of a silhouette.
 His images shown here are part of his ongoing project focusing on the relationship between the human and the urban environment.

-My favourite quote that resonates with me the best is probably "Practice does not make perfect.
+"Practice does not make perfect.
 Only perfect practice makes perfect."
-Vince Lombardi

 Not only I am a perfectionist at heart, but I am also a firm believer that, besides from exceptional cases, most of us have pretty much the same capabilities.
 As such, in order to succeed, it is up to us to find what our skills are, understand them and improve as we go along.

 When did you start getting interested in photography?

 I have always liked beautiful photographs, but I have never been interested in 'making' photographs.
 Until December 2018 when, following the end of a relationship, I felt the need to investigate my inner thoughts and try to somehow explain what was going on.
 This is when I bought myself a proper camera and began self-learning about how to actually operate it.

 Where do you find your inspiration?

 Most of the times I find my inspiration just by walking the streets, in search of it.
 Some other times, depending on my emotions, I may look at the surrounding with different eyes as well.
 Last but not least, masters of photography are also a very important starting point when it comes to inspiration.

 Is there anything you want to express through your photography?
 What are some of the elements you always try to include in your photographs?